The Seven Principles of Good Relationships

 Putting a new value system into practice is difficult.
 It is a process of learning, which means periods of frustration, and of great effort.
 It is a process that takes time and thinking.
 We can learn from the record of how Jesus lived, but it is also important to find people who are living examples that we can observe.
 So, look for a community of people that are working to live out this value system.

 Successful relationships come from our investment in them by beneficial living for others.
 Success also comes from repairing broken relationships.
 When a relationship has been bad, there are consequences that bring pain between the individuals.
 The way to restoration is by the forgiveness process which is a key expression of this same value system.
-A relationship is hurt when an individual acts opposite to God's value system by exploiting someone else.
+A relationship is hurt when an individual acts opposite to the value system of God by exploiting someone else.
 Note that their wrong actions may cause liability consequences as well as the relationship consequences.
 This process handles the relationship consequences.

 When the wronging individual looks to restore relationship, they can do it only by a) acknowledging that their value system had been wrong, and by b) letting the wronged person know that they have corrected their values.
 In the same character, the wronged person then c) forgives them, sacrificially absorbing the relationship cost of the of the wrong that had been done under their old value system, and by d) immediately relating to or treating the person being forgiven according to their new value system.
 There are two main steps for each person, and both are expressions of growth into the same value system that builds relationship.
 Finally, they must both work afterward to extend, and not discard their relationship.